 Commonly Found In…

-It can also be found in makeup, for example eyeliner or blush, as well as plant-based conditioners, rinses, shampoos, and other hair products.
+It can also be found in products such as makeup, for example, eyeliner or blush, as well as plant-based conditioners, rinses, shampoos, and other hair products.

 A large portion of manufacturers have also started using quaternium in their self-tanning lotions and baby products to give them a longer shelf-life, so be careful when choosing your personal care products and always check for this harmful chemical.